Sign in

 • Less consistent results than higher-end brands

-If you&#;re looking for a budget-friendly way to freshly grind spices, the Brentwood Coffee and Spice Grinder gets the job done at an affordable price.
-While most electric spice grinders cost around $40 to $50, you can get the Brentwood grinder for less.
+If you're seeking a budget-friendly option for freshly grinding spices, the Brentwood Coffee and Spice Grinder is effective and affordable.
+While many electric spice grinders retail around $40 to $50, the Brentwood grinder is available for less.

-The 150-watt motor is slightly less powerful than some of the others on this list, but it easily can give you a medium-fine to coarse grind.
-As an added bonus, it comes in black or minty blue, so you can choose the option that best matches your kitchen aesthetic and leave it on display on the countertop if you want.
+With a 150-watt motor, it's slightly less powerful than others on this list, but it easily produces a medium-fine to coarse grind.
+Additionally, it comes in black or a minty blue, allowing you to choose a color that complements your kitchen décor.

 Capacity: 113 grams | Materials: Stainless steel, plastic | Motor: 150 watts | Dishwasher Safe: No